Welcome to Year 2

 E-Safety

 We regularly teach the children the importance of staying safe on the internet.
-We take part in E-safety day each year and this year was no different.
-Internet safety day provides an opportunity for schools to make the most of the positive opportunities offered online, whilst giving young people the resilience, skills, knowledge and support they need to navigate any online risks they may come across.
+We take part in e-safety day each year and it provides an opportunity for schools to make the most of the positive opportunities offered online, whilst giving young people the resilience, skills, knowledge and support they need to navigate any online risks they may come across.
+We also have weekly e-safety circle questions to broaden the children's thinking and raise important topics to keep them safe online.

 By clicking on the link below you will see more about Internet Safety at Elloughton.

 We regularly teach the children the importance of staying safe on the internet.
-We take part in E-safety day each year and this year was no different.
-Internet safety day provides an opportunity for schools to make the most of the positive opportunities offered online, whilst giving young people the resilience, skills, knowledge and support they need to navigate any online risks they may come across.
+We take part in e-safety day each year and it provides an opportunity for schools to make the most of the positive opportunities offered online, whilst giving young people the resilience, skills, knowledge and support they need to navigate any online risks they may come across.
+We also have weekly e-safety circle questions to broaden the children's thinking and raise important topics to keep them safe online.

 By clicking on the link below you will see more about Internet Safety at Elloughton.